kobotoolbox/kobo-transfer/README.md

 - For time question types in kobo, time zone is recorded.
 Time question types in google sheets does not have the same feature.
 Time will not show UTC + ___.
 - Text submissions will be changed: all commas will show up as a space character, all text will be lowercase

+- data could be recorded in Kobo as 'invalid' but code will not throw error in this case

 - Google sheets does not have a ‘start’ and ‘end’ like kobo does; it only records submission time.
 Submission time data will show up in ‘end’ column in kobo project.
 - Does not account for empty submissions.
 Empty submission in xlsx will be transferred to kobo